Bad Apples (2025 film)

-Bad Apples is a 2025 comedy thriller film directed by Jonatan Etzler in his English-language debut and written by Jess O'Kane, based on Rasmus Andersson's debut novel De Oönskade.
-It stars Saoirse Ronan, Jacob Anderson, Rakie Ayola, Robert Emms, Sean Gilder, and Kerry Howard.
+Bad Apples is a 2025 dark comedy thriller film directed by Jonatan Etzler and written by Jess O'Kane from a story by Etzler and O'Kane, based on the 2020 novel De Oönskade by Rasmus Anderson.
+It stars Saoirse Ronan, Eddie Waller, Nia Brown, Jacob Anderson, Rakie Ayola, Robert Emms, Sean Gilder, and Kerry Howard.

-Premise
+Bad Apples premiered in the United Kingdom and the United States on September 18, 2026.
+The film received positive reviews from critics.

-Maria (Ronan) is a teacher finding her class of ten year-olds disrupted by one unruly pupil.
+Plot